sinnie/learn_web_dev/react.md

 How use?
 * Syntactically similar to HTML; Use babel to transpile React component Class
-* React components can be transformed form JSX to JavaScript
+* React components can be transformed from JSX to JavaScript

   ```javascript
   const Truck = React.createClass({